weixu-vivian/weixu-vivian.github.io/_pages/publications.md

 5. Tan, X., Wang, C., **Xu, W**.
 (In press).
 Enhancing student voice in multimodal writing: How could AI help?
 In Digital literacies for human connection.
 Coad, D., Buck, A., Gupta, A., Shivener, R. (Eds.).
 National Council of Teachers of English (NCTE).

 ### Under Review
-1. Tan, X., **Xu, W**., Wang, C. (Under minor revision review).
-Purposeful remixing with generative AI: Constructing designer voice in multimodal composing.
-Preprint available at: https://arxiv.org/abs/2403.19095
+1. Tan, X., **Xu, W**., Wang, C. (Under review).
-2. Tan, X., **Xu, W**., Wang, C. (Under review).
 Voice in AI-assisted multimodal texts: What do readers pay attention to?
 Preprint available at: http://ssrn.com/abstract=4889868
-3. Wang, C., **Xu, W**., Tan, X. (Under review).
+2. Wang, C., **Xu, W**., Tan, X. (Under review).
 Beyond the human-AI binaries: Advanced L2 writers’ self-directed use of generative AI in academic writing.
-4. Tan, X., Wang, C., **Xu, W**.
-(Under review).
-To disclose or not to disclose: Exploring the risk of being transparent about GAI use in second language writing.

 ### In Preparation
 1. **Xu, W**., Avci, D., Cassie, B., Kladieva, A., Durgut, G., Staples, S. (In preparation).
 Multimodal corpus of L2 first-year writing (FYW) students’ works: A method for coding and analysis.